2022–23 BYU Cougars women's basketball team

-The 2022–23 BYU Cougars women's basketball team represents Brigham Young University during the 2022–23 NCAA Division I women's basketball season.
-It is head coach Amber Whiting's first season at BYU after Jeff Judkins retired at the end of the previous season.
-The Cougars, playing as members of the West Coast Conference for the final season, play their home games at the Marriott Center.
+The 2022–23 BYU Cougars women's basketball team represented Brigham Young University during the 2022–23 NCAA Division I women's basketball season.
+It was head coach Amber Whiting's first season at BYU after Jeff Judkins retired at the end of the previous season.
+The Cougars, playing as members of the West Coast Conference for the final season, played their home games at the Marriott Center.

 Before the season

 Departures

-After a season in which most players returned due to COVID-19 regulations, BYU finds themselves having lost quite a few seniors and last seasons leading scorer.
+After a season in which most players returned due to COVID-19 regulations, BYU finds themselves having lost quite a few seniors and last season's leading scorer.